marlenebuelt/correlation-of-spatial-data/README.md

 Tried to summarize null-values here.
 Will possibly be deleted soon.

 ## DropMunics
-Determines, which municipalities we drop and merges them to a large file.
+Determines which municipalities we drop and merges them to a large file.
+Might be extended to changing the dataset so we have it all in one place
-The merge part might be deleted soon.
+The merge part might be deleted soon as we cant use it.

-## MissingDataByLocation
+## MissingDatesPerLocation
-summarizes how many locations are missing data on each date
+Missing totals per location

 ## MissingDates
-will be deleted
+returns how many municipalities didn't enter values on a specific date

-## MissingPricesByLocation
+## MissingCumulativesByLocation
-Missing totals per location
+Cumulative sums of missing weeks

 ## SpatialCorrelation_CombinedMap
 will possibly be deleted as plotting two scenarios in one map does not work out.